School of Humanities

 First-year composition classes at Southern Miss are your opportunity to learn more about yourself and the world around you through writing.
 The first-year writing sequence encourages students to orient themselves as readers, writers, researchers, and thinkers.

-If students would like to challenge their placement in ENG 100E, they may sign up for our Challenge Placement Exam.
-Register for the Challenge Exam.
+If students would like to challenge their placement in ENG 100E, they may sign up for our Writing Placement Assessment (formerly the Challenge Exam).
+Register here.

-If you have any questions, please e-mail us at SPECIAL_LINKcompositionFREEMississippi.
+If you have any questions, please e-mail us at compositionFREEMississippi.

 We invite you not only to reflect on your preparation for college-level writing but also to consult with teachers, advisors, and family members to help you make your decision.
 Students who are well informed tend to be more successful in their courses.

-Students who score below a 24 on the TOEFL writing exam or below a 6.5 on the ITELS writing exam are automatically placed into ENG 100E, but they have the option of appealing placement via the challenge exam.
+Students who score below a 24 on the TOEFL writing exam or below a 6.5 on the ITELS writing exam are automatically placed into ENG 100E, but they have the option of appealing placement via the Writing Placement Assessment.

-Adult admits who do not have ACT or SAT scores are automatically placed in ENG 100E, but they may appeal placement via the challenge exam or a professional appeal process.
-The professional appeal process requires the student to write an email to the director of composition explaining why the student believes he or she is prepared for USM’s traditional ENG 101 class and must refer to the course descriptions on the department website as part of these explanations.
+Adult admits who do not have ACT or SAT scores are automatically placed in ENG 100E, but they may appeal placement via the Writing Placement Assessment or a professional appeal process.
+The professional appeal process requires the student to write an email to the director of composition explaining why the student believes they are prepared for USM’s traditional ENG 101 class and must refer to the course descriptions on the department website as part of these explanations.
 In addition, the student must submit a writing sample as evidence of writing competency (please note that the writing sample does not need to be academic in nature; it can be any document that illustrates comfort with and proficiency in writing).

 For information on CLEP, please email compositionFREEMississippi.